thegraphicmethod/netlify-plugin-seatable/README.md

 The json file is saved before building the site so it can be used in the build process for instance when generating a static site with NUXT.
 The json file is not commited to the repository, it is only available during the build process.

+THIS PLUGIN WILL OVERWRITE THE FILE IF IT ALREADY EXISTS.

 # Install